 If you want to get rid of belly fat, the obvious answer is to stop eating junk and to get some exercise.

 Beyond that, you can start to lose visceral fat through these basic lifestyle tweaks.

 1. Sleep longer

-One 6-year study, on 293 adults ranging in age from 18 on 65, showed that when people increased their sleep from less than six hours a night to between seven or eight hours, they experienced a significant drop in visceral fat.
+One 6-year study on 293 adults ranging in age from 18 to 65, showed that when people increased their sleep from less than 6 hours a night to between 7 or 8 hours, they experienced a significant drop in visceral fat.

 2. Exercise harder